Kowarder/Leetcode_resolved/readme.md

-# this repository includes the problem from leetcode and my result and progress
+# this repository includes the problem from leetcode and my results and progress